cowtrix/lrtw/lrtw/wwwroot/blog/Semantic Neurons.md

     - It would be possible to completely serialize (i.e. remove branching) the program calculating code.
 We're actually in an ok spot for this, because our branching happens right at the very end when we process the instruction set.
     - I'm a little less unsure how to serialize the mutation code.
 Randomness on the GPU is tricky, because you're trying to do everything the same, and yet produce a wide range of mutations that effectively explore the possibility space.
 - My CPU is a lot more powerful than my GPU as I'm on a laptop, so with that hardware setup I didn't actually see a huge improvement in performance.

+# Get The Source

+You can find all my source code here: https://github.com/cowtrix/SemanticNeurons

 [^1]: It is inaccurate to represent a neuron's output by a single float value, especially if we want the activation of a neuron to activate a range of neurons within lower layers.
 However, the structure of the function here is fairly arbitrary.
 We define the ground rules, the input, the output, and the transformations.
 All that matters is that we give a big enough possibility space and enough compute to the generational algorithm for it to find a good solution.